o-lim/bam/README.md

   toolchain_type [string] (required)
       The type of toolchain to load (i.e. gcc, ghs, ti)

-  is_builtin [boolean] (optional)
-      Specifies whether or not the "toolchain_type" is a built-in toolchain that is included as part of the Bam build system.
-Templates for built-in toolchains are automatically imported.
-If this is set to false, you must manually import your toolchain templates.

   extra_asmflags [string] (optional)
       Extra flags to be appended when assembling files.